 Celebrate the Winter Solstice (Shabe Yalda) and the longest night of the year with this warm and spiced pomegranate mulled wine.
 Keep it warm in a slow cooker and serve it at your next holiday party!
 Find more of my pomegranate recipes.

-Typically, for Shabe Yalda, many Persians gather together around the korsi, a low, square-sh table covered with a nice thick blanket/comforter that would cover all sides.
+Typically, for Shabe Yalda, many Persians gather together around the korsi, a low, table covered with a thick comforter that covers all sides.
 A small pan filled with hot coals is placed under the table, or for modern times, a small electric heater.

-Everyone would sit by the korsi and put their legs under the blanket and enjoy the warmth together.
+Families would sit by the korsi and put their legs under the blanket and enjoy the warmth together.
 Fruits and nuts would be shared and hot tea would be enjoyed.
-It’s all about huddling together during this “dark time.”
 Pomegranates are a staple for celebrating Shabe Yalda, as it is readily available during this time of year.

 Ingredients you need